“Welcome to the National Messiah” Commemorative Worship Service

-In a first-ever ruling on religious group tactics to canvass offerings, the Supreme Court on Sept.
-18 upheld a high court decision that ordered a religious organization to pay 37.6 million yen in damages to two Fukuoka women who were coerced to donate their assets.
+In a first-ever ruling on religious group tactics to canvass offerings, on September 18 the Supreme Court upheld a high court decision that ordered a religious organization to pay 37.6 million yen in damages to two Fukuoka women who were coerced to donate their assets.

 The Holy Spirit Association for the Unification of World Christianity, generally known as the Unification Church, (now the Family Federation for World Peace and Unification) had appealed to the Supreme Court soon after the Fukuoka High Court ruled against the church in February 1996.
-After the Supreme Court rejected the group’s appeal September 18, presiding Justice Masao Fujii said in a judicial opinion that the high court decision, which found the church’s canvassing tactics illegal, has enough reason to be justified.
+After the Supreme Court rejected the group’s appeal on September 18, presiding Justice Masao Fujii said in a judicial opinion that the High Court decision, which found the FFWPU’s canvassing tactics illegal, had enough reason to be justified.

-Currently, more than 30 damages suits in connection with religious group canvassing tactics have been filed across the country, and the Sept.
-18 ruling is expected to affect other pending cases.
+Currently, more than 30 suits claiming damages relating to the FFWPU canvassing tactics have been filed across the country, and the Sept.
+18 ruling is expected to affect other cases that are pending.

-According to the Supreme Court ruling, one of the plaintiffs was coerced to offer 30 million yen to the church in June 1988 after being told by a Unification follower at its Fukuoka branch, “You will suffer from misfortunes because of your ancestral karma.”
+According to the Supreme Court ruling, one of the plaintiffs was coerced to offer 30 million yen to the FFWPU in June 1988 after being told by a member at its Fukuoka branch, “You will suffer from misfortunes because of your ancestral karma.”